metomi/rose/sphinx/api/rose-bash-library.rst

 Rose Bash Library
 =================

-The rose bash library lives in ``lib/bash/``.
+The Rose bash library lives in ``lib/bash/``.
 To import a module, load the file into your script.
 E.g. To load ``rose_usage``, you would do::

    . $ROSE_HOME/lib/bash/rose_usage